reduxjs/redux/docs/basics/Reducers.md

 }
 ```

 Is there a way to make it easier to comprehend?
-It seems like `todos` and `visibleTodoFilter` are updated completely independently.
+It seems like `todos` and `visibilityFilter` are updated completely independently.
 Sometimes state fields depend on one another and more consideration is required, but in our case we can easily split updating `todos` into a separate function:

 ```js
 function todos(state = [], action) {